Matthewpco/Pong/Readme.md

 ![](https://github.com/Matthewpco/Pong/blob/master/Pong-img.png?raw=true)

-# This is my version of Pong made in Love with Lua and OO programming.
+# This is my version of Pong made in Love with Lua, AI, and OO programming.

 <br>